Monitoring Polycom HDX and VSX Series Endpoints

 If you do not include SOAP/XML credentials in the discovery session for your Polycom endpoints, you can manually align the Polycom Dynamic Applications using a device template.
 To create a device template for a Polycom Endpoint, perform the following steps:

-1. Go to the Configuration Templates page (Registry > Devices > Templates).
+1. Go to the Configuration Templates page (Devices > Templates, or Registry > Devices > Templates in the classic SL1 user interface).

 2. Click the Create button.
 The Template Editor page appears.